Big City Orchestra

-Big City Orchestra is a long-running art/anti-art group based generally in California.
-They have an ever rotating cast of musician and nonmusician members.
-They were formed in 1979 as the house band for a network of artist residences in the South Bay area of Los Angeles.
+Big City Orchestra (BCO) is a long-running art/anti-art group and musical project based in California.
+They have a rotating cast of musician and non-musician members.
+They were formed in 1979 as the house band for a network of artist residencies in the South Bay area of Los Angeles.

 Releases

-Almost comedically prolific, BCO sailed through the cassette culture movement of the 1980s and 1990s with about 130 hour-long releases on over 100 labels.
+BCO sailed through the cassette culture movement of the 1980s and 1990s with nearly 130 hour-long releases on over 100 labels.

 Other work has included four video collections, five 7″ singles, one 8″ single, one 10″ single, 10+ compact discs, well over 40 CD-Rs, and more than 300 compilation appearances.